 In order to attract and retain highly skilled professionals, we may issue forgivable loans or term loans to employees and non-employee experts.
-A portion of the term loans and forgivable loans are collateralized.
 The forgivable loans have terms that are generally between three and eight years.
 The principal amount of forgivable loans and accrued interest is forgiven by us over the term of the loans, so long as the employee or non-employee expert continues employment or affiliation with us and complies with certain contractual requirements.
 The expense associated with the forgiveness of the principal amount of the loans is recorded as compensation expense over the service period, which is consistent with the term of the loans.
-During the first half of fiscal 2013, we issued approximately \$38.0 million in forgivable loans to employees and non-employee experts for future service.
+During the fiscal year-to-date period ended September 28, 2013, we issued approximately \$38.1 million in forgivable loans to employees and non-employee experts for future service.